Striptease.

 The team masked off any surface area you don't want stripped to its carbon essence is mandatory.
 Protecting your eyes, hands and skin comes first.

-The team laid down large plastic sheeting to protect the epoxy shop floor, masked the interior and covered the wheels and tires.
+They laid down large plastic sheeting to protect the epoxy shop floor, masked the interior and covered the wheels and tires.

 Luigi and co went to work applying the stripping agent by brushing it across the entire shell.